Elisabeth Kübler-Ross’ Five Stages of the Singularity

 Let’s see.
 Firstly, is the singularity often ridiculed?

-It seems to me that so far it has been predominantly ignored, though that observation is increasingly inaccurate as we get more and more coverage in the media.
+It seems that so far, it has been predominantly ignored, though that observation is increasingly inaccurate as we receive more coverage in the media.

 Secondly, has it been violently opposed?